roman-milk/roman-milk.github.io/the-barmaid-3.md

  'Forgot my wallet,' he yelled in a voice as big as his fists.

  'Just off for a bath,' I ad-libbed, making up any excuse for my semi-clothed state as he paused on the landing and looked into my room.
 My heart was hammering and I struggled for breath.
 If he came into the room, if he decided to just step inside he'd see his naked girlfriend huddled behind the door.
 From my position I could see both of them -- my father with a fat wallet in his hand, and Joy crouched there with huge, frightened eyes.
 'You seen Joy?'
 Dad asked.
-Report_Story #2